Nice3point/RevitToolkit/Readme.md

 **ExternalDBApplication** contains the logic for resolving dependencies.
 Now you may not encounter a FileNotFoundException.
 Dependencies are searched in the plugin folder.

-Starting with Revit 2025, ExternalApplication uses **ExternalDBApplication** to isolate dependencies.
+Starting with Revit 2025, ExternalDBApplication uses **AssemblyLoadContext** to isolate dependencies.
 This feature allows plugins to run in a separate, isolated context, ensuring independent operation and preventing conflicts from incompatible library versions

 ### External events